EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.max_likelihood

 Likelihood from observations and numerical probability distribution.
-Package: Util.stat Description: Given a numerical probability distribution and list of 'events', calculate the 'likelihood' for the events given
+Package: Util.stat Description: Given a numerical probability distribution and list of 'events', calculate the 'likelihood' for the events given the probability distribution.
+In addition, calculate the